 - Architectural Outcomes (the HOW) – “Built to Last Because It’s Built for Change”

 - Organization Outcomes (the rest of the HOW and the WHO) – “Culture of Continuous Transformation”

 Most companies’ senior leadership teams have already, or will soon figure out, the WHY.
 Hopefully, the ideas I have shared here and the explanation of the Founder Model will help with the WHAT.
 The winners and losers going forward will be determined by which companies can execute.
 That means we have to be great at the HOW and WHO that will actually make it happen.
 That’s where the unique roles of the CIO, CFO, and the CHRO come into play.
 In subsequent posts in this series, we’ll help these three special leaders to align on a shared vision for the Architectural and Organizational Outcomes.

 Author: Charlie Feld, Founder and CEO, The Feld Group Institute

-If you are interested in learning more about this topic, additional resources can be found on our site, including Aligning Strategy To Business Capabilities, Business Architecture – Linking Strategic Themes To Tactical Demand, and Alignment Is Critical In Times Of Uncertainty.
+If you are interested in learning more about this topic, additional resources can be found on our site, including Leading The Acceleration of Digital Transformation Part 1: WHY the Time is NOW, Aligning Strategy To Business Capabilities, Business Architecture – Linking Strategic Themes To Tactical Demand, and Alignment Is Critical In Times Of Uncertainty.